wdswihart/cardgame/README.md

 You should have received a copy of the GNU General Public License
 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+---

+## Building/Installation

+To build the program you must use gradle.

+Provided in the root directory is a script to execute a gradle wrapper that will download gradle and the projects dependencies.

+#### Getting gradle

+- Run the ``` gradlew.bat ``` provided in the root directory to install gradle to your project.

+#### Building and Running cardgame

+- Run the command ``` gradlew.bat run ``` to execute the program.

+- **Note: this will download all dependencies required, build, and run the project.**

+#### Running cardgame tests

+- Run the command ``` gradlew.bat test ``` to execute the unit tests.

+- A HTML report will be generated and can be viewed at [/build/reports/tests/test/index.html](./build/reports/tests/test/index.html)

+---

 ## Authors